-The official language in Peru is Spanish, with 82% of the population speaking it.
+In a country of 33 inhabitants million, the official and main language of Peru is Spanish, with 82% of the population speaking the European language.
 Quechua (the ancient Incas language) follows it, with 13% of native speakers.
 Finally, the Aymara language of the Altiplano (border with Bolivia) is spoken by 2% of the population.
-In a country of 33 inhabitant millions.
-Spanish is mainly divided into Coastal, Andean, and the Spanish from the Amazon in Peru.
-For example, Spanish in the Cusco region is influenced by some of the local dialects, spoken in that region of Peru.
-Therefore, you may hear different words than those typically spoken in Lima.